 AREA BY-LAWS AND CONSTITUTION

-The Arkansas Rural ED Association is dedicated to improving instruction and promoting quality education for all students in rural schools throughout the state.
+The Arkansas Rural ED Association is dedicated to improving instruction and promoting quality education for all students throughout the state.
 It provides a unified voice for representing rural school districts to legislative bodies and public officials.

 The Arkansas Rural ED Association supports the integrity of rural school districts and honors the committed educators who are dedicated to the outstanding young minds of the great state of Arkansas.